z-erica/cosmopolitan-sdl2/README.md

 - If the environment is Mac OS X, then an official build of `libSDL2.dylib` is extracted to the current directory and loaded.

 See `sdl2/SDL_dynapi_cosmo.c` for specifics.
-Note that the previous process runs the first time any SDL procedure is executed in any thread, and that failure is not recoverable.
+Note that the `SDL_CosmoInit` procedure, defined in `SDL_cosmo.h` (which replaces `SDL.h`), must be executed before any other SDL procedure so the hooks are properly set up.
+If this fails, the relevant error message must be obtained through `SDL_CosmoGetError` instead of `SDL_GetError`, since the latter is dynamically loaded.
+Neither `SDL_CosmoInit` or `SDL_CosmoGetError` are thread safe.

 ## How do you build this?
 You will need the [cosmocc](https://github.com/jart/cosmopolitan/blob/master/tool/cosmocc/README.md)